peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 > that is the reprint. **Incomplete garments are intact on a shelf and need press time on the same
 > method** — that is a make-up run.
 Never merge them; never derive one from the other.
 Prove both
 > paths separately.
 >
+> ⚠️ **This scenario changes completely if B9 / D12 lands.** S6 currently expects the
+> reprint to appear on its own once every run is Submitted and every method Completed.
+Under
+> B9 it would appear only after the account manager confirms, and "no reprint" would have
+> three possible meanings instead of two. **Rewrite S6 with that story, not after it.**
+>
 > 🔴 **Known open (B3):** scheduling the make-up run currently fails with
 > *"Could not create run — check press / schedule"*.
 That message is a catch-all that discards the